Biocidal Product Authorization Services in Türkiye

 Key service areas

-- EBS submission process support
+- EBS filing process support and deficiency response management

-- Label and packaging compliance review
+- SDS, CLP/labelling and packaging compliance review

 - Post-authorization variation and notification support